openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 If you are using RedHat 6.2, please use /home/httpd instead of /var/www
 ps: It is highly recommended to read the doc/RedHat-README.txt(contributed by
-    elitric.AT.yahoo.com) if you are installing Open WebMail on RedHat Linux.
+    elitric.AT.yahoo.com) if you are installing OpenWebMail on RedHat Linux.

 ps: Thomas Chung (tchung.AT.openwebmail.org) maintains the rpm for all
     released and current version of openwebmail, It is available at